 Fast answer: which premium lens should you choose?

-You read books, do close craft work or use a phone for hours and want to ditch reading glasses.
-You drive mainly during the day.
-You have healthy maculas and a regular pupil.
+- Pick a trifocal if you read books, do close craft work or use a phone for hours and want to ditch reading glasses, you drive mainly during the day, and you have healthy maculas and a regular pupil.
 About 85–90% spectacle independence in suitable patients.

-You want trifocal-like reading and EDOF-like intermediate, and you can tolerate moderate halos.
-Synergy bridges the gap and is increasingly chosen for hybrid lifestyles.
+- Pick a hybrid (Synergy) if you want trifocal-like reading and EDOF-like intermediate, and can tolerate moderate halos.

-You want the widest range of vision with the cleanest night quality you can get.
-Trifocal in dominant eye, EDOF (or mini-monovision EDOF) in non-dominant eye.
+- Pick mix-and-match if you want the widest range of vision with the cleanest night quality you can get — trifocal in the dominant eye, EDOF (or mini-monovision EDOF) in the non-dominant eye.
 Increasingly popular in UK private practice in 2026.

 Trifocal IOLs: the widest range of glasses-free vision